Justin Fields starts online petition as Big Ten parents question decision to postpone football

 “We want to know what changed in six days and why was this decision rushed before the Big Ten Conference and NCAA could answer some of the most basic questions regarding the future of these student-athletes,” the parents wrote to Penn State President Eric Barron and Warren in a letter with more than 90 signatures.

-The parents added, “we deserve answers as to whether these decisions are based on science or the avoidance of liability.”
+The parents added, “We deserve answers as to whether these decisions are based on science or the avoidance of liability.”

 Last week, the parents of Michigan players were stunned by the decision to move the season.
 “I can’t believe we are here,” Peach Pagano, mother of Michigan captain Carlo Kemp, said (via the Detroit News).
 “I can’t believe that this happened, honestly, that they wouldn’t even give us a shot to get through Game 1.
-In my mind, I’m like, ‘Let’s just get one game under our belt.”
+In my mind, I’m like, ‘Let’s just get one game under our belt.’ ”

 “One game,” Lisa McCaffrey, mother of Michigan quarterback Dylan McCaffrey, echoed.
 Another son, Luke, plays at Nebraska.

-Although Warren was the focus of the attention, the decision was made by university presidents, after conferring with medical advisers.
+Although Warren was the focus of the attention, the decision was made by university presidents after they conferred with medical advisers.
 As for Warren, his son attends a school that will play football this fall.
 Powers Warren is a redshirt junior tight end at Mississippi State.